 In 2010, she became a part of an artists collective, "Enchanted Visions Project", originally founded by famous fantasy artists Amy Brown and Jessica Galbreth.
 EV provided a wonderful opportunity to produce artwork on a regular basis and helped her portfolio grow steadily.
 Mitzi served for 2 years as an assistant administrator of the project, all the while staying an active contributing member.
 In 2011, her long-time dream of publishing a coloring book became reality with the publication of "Gardens & Goddesses" from Ellen Million Graphics.

 The Aurora Wings Etsy shop and the Challenge Blog are the newest art ventures as she continues to grow, experiment, learn, and play with an open mind and child-like curiosity.
-When she is not drawing or painting, she enjoys playing the piano, gardening, and playing with her many animals (cats, chickens, and fish).
+When she is not drawing or painting, she enjoys playing the piano, gardening, and spending time with her family, which includes many animals (cats, chickens, and fish).

 Mitzi was a founder and a sponsor/prize donor of the Young Artists Contest on deviantART, a competition for young artists 13 to 18 years of age, working in traditional 2-D media, and served as a member of the jury panel for 5 years between 2009 and 2013.
 YAC is a dA group, organized and supported by amateur and professional artists who wish to give support and encouragement to the next generation of talent in the field of art.